snakemake-workflows/cookiecutter-snakemake-workflow/README.md

 This is the template for a new Snakemake workflow.
 Replace this text with a comprehensive description, covering the purpose and domain.
 Insert your code into the respective folders, i.e. `scripts`, `rules` and `envs`.
 Define the entry point of the workflow in the `Snakefile` and the main configuration in the `config.yaml` file.

+## Authors

+* {{cookiecutter.full_name}} ({{cookiecutter.username}})

 ## Usage

-### Step 1: Fork this repository
+### Step 1: Install workflow

-Fork this reposity via the fork button at the top of the page.
+If you simply want to use this workflow, download and extract the [latest release](https://github.com/snakemake-workflows/{{cookiecutter.repo_name}}/releases).
+If you intend to modify and further develop this workflow, fork this reposity.
+Please consider providing any generally applicable modifications via a pull request.

+In any case, if you use this workflow in a paper, don't forget to give credits to the authors by citing the URL of this repository and, if available, its DOI (see above).

 ### Step 2: Configure workflow

 Configure the workflow according to your needs via editing the file `config.yaml`.

-### Step 3: Execute the workflow
+### Step 3: Execute workflow

 Test your configuration by performing a dry-run via